codersMom/angular100-labs-2020-06-22/Ch04-PassingData/1more-components/README.md

    Note the reference to the selector of AlbumListComponent.

+9. You should now see the albums in the browser, now being shown via the lst component.

-9. Mark your work as complete.
+10. Mark your work as complete.